Rondore/indexicon/README.md

 ### `db_db`

-Setting this value to 'maria', 'mariadb', or 'mysql' will switch Indexicon to use MariaDB/MySQL.
-All MariaDB/MySQL values will work the same.
+Setting this value to 'maria' or 'mariadb' will switch Indexicon to use MariaDB.
+Using 'mysql' will switch Indexicon to use MySQL.
 Any other value set for `db_db` will cause Indexicon to use SQLite.

 ### `db_user`